leehaesung/iotf-rtd/docs/getting_started/features.rst

 Last Event Cache
 -----------------
 The API can now return the last recorded value of an event-id for a specific device, or the last recorded value for each event-id reported by a specific device.
-The last event cache only applies to values send in the last 30 days.
+The last event cache only applies to values sent in the last 30 days.

 To request the most recent value for a specific event-id, use the following API request.
 This request will return the last recorded value for the event-id "power".